awslabs/aws-sdk-swift/reference/0.x/AWSSSOAdmin/SsoAdminClient.md

 ### `describeInstanceAccessControlAttributeConfiguration(input:completion:)`

 Returns the list of Amazon Web Services SSO identity store attributes that have been configured to work with attributes-based access control (ABAC) for the specified Amazon Web Services SSO instance.
 This will not return attributes configured and sent by an external identity provider.
-For more information about ABAC, see <a href="/singlesignon/latest/userguide/abac.html">Attribute-Based Access Control in the Amazon Web Services SSO User Guide.
+For more information about ABAC, see \[Attribute-Based Access Control\] in the Amazon Web Services SSO User Guide.

 ``` swift
 public func describeInstanceAccessControlAttributeConfiguration(input: DescribeInstanceAccessControlAttributeConfigurationInput, completion: @escaping (ClientRuntime.SdkResult<DescribeInstanceAccessControlAttributeConfigurationOutputResponse, DescribeInstanceAccessControlAttributeConfigurationOutputError>) -> Void)